constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/related_work.md

 A community, in the ColChain context, is a set of
 <q>nodes that participate in and observe [each other] and the fragments published [between them]</q> [](cite:cites Aebeloe2021).
 So the division of the network is made intentionally by the users.
-For the query process the engine examines its own data sources and then expands the search to include the data sources of known communities.
+For the query process, the engine examines its own data sources and then expands the search to include the data sources of known communities.
 To discover new communities, the engine inquires peers to identify unknown communities.
 The collaborative aspect lies in the partition of a "global" knowledge graph into intentional semantic units.
-Other academic contributions have also aimed to leverage the social links between data sources to diminish the query execution time by not flooding the network when querying, such as in
+Other academic contributions have also aimed to leverage the social links between data sources to diminish the query execution time by not flooding the network when querying, such as in the article
 [](cite:cites Shen2014AnIP).
 Another approach is to use the structure of the object modeled, such as academic papers as in the contribution of the authors of [](cite:cites jin2006).